J-Term 2016 Student Finance Issues:

-A: No, there is no charge to fulltime undergraduate students (registered for spring 2015 semester) for up to a 3 credit hour J-Term class.
+A: No, there is no tuition charge to fulltime undergraduate students (as determined by registration for the Spring 2016 semester) for up to a 3 credit hour J-Term class.
+Students are, however, responsible for any trip and/or housing charges during J-term.
 A fulltime undergraduate is one who is registered for at least 12 credit hours.

 2. Q: Are fulltime professional pharmacy students treated differently than fulltime undergraduates for J-Term?

 A: No. The same rules apply for P-1s to P-3s as apply for fulltime undergraduates.

 3. Q: If a student is registered for a 4 credit hour J-Term class (for example, Mexican Culture plus an optional 1 credit Spanish language class) will he/she be billed for the extra credit hour?

 A: Yes, there is no charge to fulltime undergraduate students for up to 3 credit hours during J-Term, but the additional credit hour will be billed to the student at the Undergraduate part-time rate of $665 per credit hour.

 4. Q: If an undergraduate student is registered for 9 hours for the Spring 2016 semester, plus a 3 credit hour J-Term, will he/she be considered fulltime for billing purposes?

 A: No, the J-Term is considered a separate billing term.
 The student would be billed 9 hours at the part-time undergraduate rate for Spring 2016 plus $665per credit hour for the J-term course.

 5. Q: If a student is registered for 9 credit hours in the Spring, but also on the waitlist for a 3 credit class, is that student considered fulltime?

 A: No. The calculation of fulltime status does notinclude classes for which a student is on the waiting list.
 This student would be considered part-time in the Spring and, thus, be billed for their J-Term credits.